Noise Levels in Lakeview North, Provo, UT | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Lakeview North

 Average noise levels for Lakeview North residents, grouped by direction from the center of Lakeview North.
-Eastern Lakeview North carries the highest population-weighted average; Western Lakeview North carries the lowest.
-Just 20% of residents in Western Lakeview North live in blocks above the EPA's 55 dBA threshold, a third of the share in Eastern Lakeview North.
+The highest population-weighted average is in eastern Lakeview North; the lowest is in western Lakeview North, where just 8% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Lakeview North